veyon/docs/addons/internet-access-control.rst

 Windows
-    Veyon controls the integrated Windows firewall and makes temporary changes to its configuration.
-This means that the Windows firewall must be activated.
-In addition, changes to the configuration of the Windows firewall must not be prevented by group policies.
+    Veyon controls the integrated Windows Firewall and makes temporary changes to its configuration.
+This means that the **Windows Firewall must be activated**.
+In addition, changes to the **configuration of the Windows Firewall must not be prevented by group policies.**

 Linux
     Veyon works on the basis of *nftables* and calls the related command line tool ``nft``.
 This is used to temporarily add additional rules to block Internet access.